How do I reference a paper? If I reference a paper, can I copy it? "But that can't be plagiarised, I referenced the paper!!!"

 Morris NJ (2010b) How to plagiarise and not get caught.
 J. Cheats 1(13):10-15

-If on the other hand if you were using a numbering style of referencing it may look like this:
+If you were using a numbering style of referencing, it may look like this:

 The first membrane-bound amine oxidase was discovered in 1997 and was found in adipocyte plasma membranes (12).

-And in your bibliography (references at the end of your work) you would write:
+In your bibliography (references at the end of your work), you would write:

-If I reference a paper can I copy from it?
+If I reference a paper, can I copy it?

 No. Referencing does not mean you can copy the text from a paper.
-All referencing does is state from where you got the data, idea, or hypothesis so that other scientists can check the facts, look up the method etc. Thinking of putting a reference in your text as a link on a webpage, it allows the reader to find additional information.
+All referencing does is state where you got the data, idea, or hypothesis so that other scientists can check the facts, look up the method etc. Putting a reference in your text as a link on a webpage allows the reader to find additional information.

-Referencing does 'protect' against ideas plagiarism because by referencing the source you are stating who originally had the idea and where it was published.
+Referencing does 'protect' against ideas plagiarism because referencing the source states who originally had the idea and where it was published.

 "But that can't be plagiarised, I referenced the paper!!!"

-This is possibly the most common comment I receive from students when discussing plagiarised work.
+This is the most common comment I receive from students when discussing plagiarised work.

 Just because you reference a paper does not mean you can copy from it.